gensx-inc/gensx/README.md

 <h1 align="center">&lt;GenSX /&gt;</h1>

 <p align="center">
-  Make LLMs work good
+  Create LLM workflows from components.
 </p>

 ## LLM + JSX = ⚡️

-GenSX is a library for building LLM workflows, using JSX for simple and fast development.
+`<GenSX />` is a framework for building LLM workflows and AI agents with JSX on the backend.
+Every `<GenSX />` component is a pure function, and thus easily shareable by default.

 ```jsx
 import * as gsx from "gensx";